nxrighthere/ENet-CSharp/README.md

 `Peer.PacketsSent` returns a total number of packets sent during the connection.

-`Peer.PacketsLost` returns a total number of lost packets during the connection.
+`Peer.PacketsLost` returns a total number of packets that considered lost during the connection based on retransmission logic.

 `Peer.BytesSent` returns a total number of bytes sent during the connection.